 The presence and location of underground utilities indicated on the plans which have been determined from existing records are not guaranteed and shall be investigated and verified in the field by the Developer's Consultant.
 The Town takes no financial responsibility for errors or omissions represented on record information.
-The Developer shall contact Alberta One-Call for utility locates prior to proceeding with any ground disturbance.
+The Developer shall contact the Town and Utility Safety Partners for utility locates prior to proceeding with any ground disturbance.